HSRM offers over 70 degree programs at five faculties:

 Courses offered at RheinMain University of Applied Sciences are in keeping with the CEFR.
 The corresponding level is therefore in the course title of all the Language Center's additional courses.

-The six levels of CEFR
+The six levels of the CEFR

 Proficient User